 Administration and security entities

-Use Metadata to Generate Entity Diagrams in Dynamics 365 for Customer Engagement apps
+Use Metadata to Generate Entity Diagrams in Dynamics 365 Customer Engagement (on-premises)

 Define custom state model transitions